ramitsurana/awesome-kubernetes/README.md

 * [Chaosblade](https://github.com/chaosblade-io/chaosblade): An easy to use and powerful chaos engineering experiment toolkit.
 * [Chaos Mesh](https://github.com/pingcap/chaos-mesh): A cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
 * [chaoskube](https://github.com/linki/chaoskube): `chaoskube` periodically kills random pods in your Kubernetes cluster.
-* [Chaos Toolkit](https://github.com/chaostoolkit/chaostoolkit): An Open API for Chaos Engineering
+* [Chaos Toolkit](https://github.com/chaostoolkit/chaostoolkit): An Open API for Chaos Engineering.
+* [KubeInvaders](https://github.com/lucky-sideburn/KubeInvaders) - Gamified Chaos engineering tool for Kubernetes Clusters.
+It is like Space Invaders but alien ships are pods.
 * [Litmus](https://github.com/litmuschaos/litmus): A toolset to do chaos engineering in a kubernetes native way.

 Raspberry Pi